Skip to main content

 4. What would the router need to know to route queries for this jurisdiction?

-Using the Method B document analysis pattern, build a new jurisdiction overlay SKILL.md for the jurisdiction you identified in Step 3:
+Build a new jurisdiction overlay skill for the jurisdiction you identified in Step 3.
+Use one of two approaches:

-Save the result as a SKILL.md file.
-Compare its structure against the existing Bahrain or Malaysia overlay from the installed plugin — does it follow the same format?
+Compare the resulting skill's structure against the existing Bahrain or Malaysia overlay from the installed plugin: does it follow the same format?
 Does it contain the same section headings?

 Test your new jurisdiction overlay by running 3 queries against it: